Evaluating Essential Oil-based Formulations for the Alternative Control of Winter Cattle Lice

 Project outcomes:

-This has resulted in reduced chemical inputs for the farmers, who are pleased with the results and wish to continue using the essential oils.
-Farmers noted that applying the essential oil formulation was not much more effort than applying the Cydectin which they would have to use every year anyway, so the labor involved was acceptable to them.
+This work has resulted in reduced chemical inputs for the farmers, who are continuing to use the essential oils for winter lice and no longer need to purchase insecticide.
+Farmers noted that applying the essential oil formulation was not much more effort than applying the Cydectin which they would have to use every year anyway, so the labor involved was favorable.
+A neighboring farm has also purchased a self-groomer scratcher and learnt how to make the essential oil formulation, which they now use in their barns for winter cattle lice and has allowed them to reduce the use of pyrethrin insecticide.

 Assessment of Project Approach and Areas of Further Study: